 You can log in by connecting to the vSphere Web Client or the Platform Services Controller Web interface.

-When a user logs in to a vCenter Server system from the vSphere Web Client, the login behavior depends on whether the user is in the default domain, that is, the domain that is set as the default identity source.
+When a user logs in to a vCenter Server system from the vSphere Web Client, the login behavior depends on whether the user is in the domain that is set as the default identity source.

 Users who are in the default domain can log in with their user name and password.